-Many types of compounds can be injected into cells using the FluidFM technology.
-This protocol has been optimized for the injection of Lucifer Yellow into HeLa, HEK or human iPS cells.
-In this case, Lucifer Yellow can be used as a potential tool to study the connection between neighboring cells in this cell lines, since it can be transferred between them through GAP junctions.
+Many types of compounds can be injected into cells using FluidFM technology.
+This protocol has been optimized for the injection of Lucifer Yellow into HeLa, HEK, or human iPS cells.
+In this case, Lucifer Yellow can be used as a potential tool to study the connection between neighboring cells in these cell lines, since it can be transferred between them through GAP junctions.
 A more detailed protocol is described in the following file:

 FluidFM nanosyringe, 600nm aperture, 2N/m nominal stiffness